Corn wet-milling: Fiber recovery

 The underflow from the hydrocyclone consisting of fiber, protein and starch is finely ground and screened using multiple grind mills and pressure-fed screens.
 Screens are used to separate the fiber from the mixture.
 Various screen sizes are used to remove coarse and fine fibers.
 A wedge bar or profile bar screen is used.
 Starch and protein passes through the screen and collected whereas the fibers remain on the screen and it is called corn gluten feed.
 The principle of separation is difference in size.
 The corn gluten feed has approximately 21% protein, 1% fat and 10% fiber and 15% starch.
 Since it is high in water-soluble nutrients, it is used as one of the main ingredients in animal feed.
 It can also be used to produce refined corn fiber to be used for human consumption.

 Protein recovery

 The slurry containing just the protein and starch is called millstarch.
 Water is removed from the millstarch in a thickener before moving it into a separator.
 Centrifugal forces are applied to separate starch and gluten which differ in density.
 The heavier starch slurry is then washed multiple times in hydrocyclones with fresh water.
 The starch stream typically has 90% starch and the gluten stream consists of 60% protein.
 The lighter gluten, separated out from the top, is thickened and the heavy gluten is further sent for dewatering into vacuum rotary filter.
-This corn gluten meal consist of approximately 60% protein, 1% fat and 3% fiber.
+This corn gluten meal consists of approximately 60% protein, 1% fat and 3% fiber.
 The process water from both the processes are either added to steepwater or removed.
 Since it has around 60% protein, it is used as animal feed and zein products.